tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 - A commit is merged into a branch, and
 - A Pull Request is created or modified

-See ['Notes On Using The Webhooks Extension'](https://github.com/tektoncd/experimental/tree/master/webhooks-extension#notes-on-using-the-webhooks-extension) for more details on how a webhook payload is turned into a `PipelineRun` and the necessary set of accompanying `PipelineResources`.
+See the ['architecture'](./Architecture.md) docs for more details on how a webhook payload is turned into a `PipelineRun` and the necessary set of accompanying `PipelineResources`.

 ## Setting up a webhook from scratch

 Several steps must be completed in order to set up a working webhook.
-Pipeline definitions must be imported, and credentials set up to permit those pipelines to function.
+Pipeline definitions must be imported along with TriggerBindings and TriggerTemplates.
+Additionally credentials need to be set up to permit those pipelines to function.
 Credentials are typically required for GitHub, to create webhooks and clone repositories, and for a Docker image registry to push images to.

 Tekton PipelineRuns gain access to Git and Docker registry credentials via their associated service account.
 - Git credentials must be stored in a secret with an annotation, `tekton.dev/git-0: [url to Git repository]`